ang-zeyu/infisearch/packages/search-ui/README.md

-# Morsels Search UI
+# InfiSearch Search UI

 This is a private package.

-To get started with Morsels, checkout the main [README](../../README.md).
+To get started with InfiSearch, checkout the main [README](../../README.md).